 A positive effect on a person's intercultural effectiveness can also be achieved by reaching proficiency in one or more foreign languages (Olson & Kroeger, 2001).
 It helps us better understand any given cultural context because language and culture are interdependent and evolved together.
 We find clues in communication interactions about social relationships, how people interact with each other, or levels of formality or informality (Chiu, 2011.
 One example of this is in the German (and French) language, the informal 'du' (French: 'tu') or the formal 'Sie' (French: 'Vous') in work settings, which can indicate the relation between the interlocutors.

 Effects of long-term stays abroad: Education or work-related long-term stays abroad on intercultural effectiveness has been researched by many.
 The results have shown that it contributes to different subdimensions of intercultural competence.
 Activities abroad might include attending foreign universities, working in international organizations or corporations, and spending an extended period abroad for non-work-related reasons.
 In a study conducted with senior managers, Caligiuri and Santo (2000) showed that long-term assignments in another culture help develop the knowledge dimension and increase managers' sensitivity towards their competencies.
-After their assignments: "They know what they do not know" (Calgiuri & Santo, 2000, p.
+After their assignments: "They know what they do not know" (Caligiuri & Santo, 2000, p.
 27).
 A recent study conducted by Genkova and Kruse (2020) confirmed that extended stays for studying purposes positively affect cultural intelligence and other capabilities.
 Students that spend one semester or more at a foreign university showed higher levels of cultural intelligence.
 Once they were employed, they showed higher resilience, better problem-solving skills, and maintained a higher emotional distance from their work (Genkova & Kruse, p.
 86).

 Self-Check Questions